TN 20 (06-18)

 C. Residents of commercial boarding houses

 Generally, residents of a commercial boarding house are not eligible for SNAP benefits.
-For SNAP purposes, a commercial boarding house is an establishment licensed by the state or a local jurisdiction to offer meals and lodging for compensation.
+For SNAP eligibility purposes, a commercial boarding house is an establishment licensed by the state or a local jurisdiction to offer meals and lodging for compensation.
 In the absence of state or local licensing requirements, a commercial boarding house is a commercial establishment that offers meals and lodging for compensation with the intent to make a profit.

 explain that he or she may not be eligible for SNAP because of the rules concerning residents of a commercial boarding house;